 In the vast majority of harbours in the UK the responsibility for improving, maintaining or managing the harbour has been given to Statutory Harbour Authorities (SHA) whose powers and duties are found in local legislation.
 Each individual SHA is governed by its own unique statute(s).

-The powers to amend or add to the local legislation (Harbour Revision Orders), to lawfully close the harbour (Harbour Closure Orders) or to establish a new harbour and SHA (Harbour Empowerment Orders) are found in sections 14–17A of the Harbours Act 1964 (HA 1964).
+The powers to amend or add to the local legislation (Harbour Revision Orders), to lawfully close the harbour (Harbour Closure Orders) or to establish a new harbour and SHA (Harbour Empowerment Orders)

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.